 - Your dog is motivated elsewhere (meaning, not motivated by you)

 In all three scenarios, there is only one party responsible: YOU, not your dog.
-Blaming your dog for things out of their control is the opposite of building your dog up.
+Blaming your dog for things out of his control is the opposite of building your dog up.

 As a dog trainer friend of mine likes to say: